GridGain-Demos/ignite-kubernetes-essentials-training/README.md

     ```bash
     http://localhost:8088/cities
     ```
- Note, as was the case in REST API, on Windows workstation due to Hyper-V or WSL above port 8088 may be blocked.
+ Note, as was the case in Ignite REST API above, on Windows workstation due to Hyper-V or WSL above port 8088 may be blocked.
 Use k8slens to create a port forwarding to 8080 via a local_port on localhost.
 Then invoke the Ignite REST API as http://localhost:<local_port>/cities

 ## Clear Project Resources